Emory Douglas

 Emory Douglas (born May 24, 1943) is an American graphic artist.
 He was a member of the Black Panther Party from 1967 until the Party disbanded in the 1980s.
-As a revolutionary artist and the Minister of Culture for the Black Panther Party, Douglas created iconography to represent black-American oppression.
+As a revolutionary artist and the Minister of Culture for the Black Panther Party (BPP), Douglas created iconography to represent black-American oppression.

 Early life and education

-Douglas was born in Grand Rapids, Michigan, and, at age eight, moved to San Francisco, California.
-At age 13, he was sentenced to 15 months at the Youth Training School in Ontario, California, where he worked in the juvenile correctional facility's printing shop and learned the basics of commercial printing.
+Douglas was born in Grand Rapids, Michigan, and, when he was eight years old, moved to San Francisco, California.
+At the age of 13, he was sentenced to 15 months at the Youth Training School in Ontario, California, where he worked in the juvenile correctional facility's printing shop and learned the basics of commercial printing.

 In 1960, Douglas studied graphic design at the City College of San Francisco.
 He joined the college's Black Students’ Association and worked closely with Amiri Baraka, a voice in the black arts movement, to design theater sets.

 Career

 Black Panther Party

 Douglas asked to join the Black Panther Party (BPP) in 1967 after meeting co-founders Huey P. Newton and Bobby Seale at the Black House, a political/cultural center in San Francisco created by author Eldridge Cleaver, playwright Ed Bullins, and Willie Dale.“I (Douglas) was drawn to it (the Black Panther Party) because of its dedication to self-defense.
 The Civil Rights Movement headed by Dr. King turned me off at that time, for in those days non-violent protest had no appeal to me.
 And although the rebellions in Watts, Detroit, and Newark were not well organized they did appeal to my nature.
 I could identify with them.” —Emory Douglas When discussing newspaper The Black Panther, formerly known as Black Panther Community News Service, Douglas mentioned to the BPP co-founders that he could help improve the look of the paper.

-Douglas became the Revolutionary Artist and Minister of Culture for the BPP in 1967.
+Douglas became the "Revolutionary Artist" and "Minister of Culture" for the BPP in 1967.
 He redesigned The Black Panther and switched it to web press, which allowed for colored printing and graphics.
 Here, Douglas developed iconic images that branded the BPP: the depiction of policemen as bloodied or hanged pigs, as protest against police brutality of African Americans, and imagery in line with the Party's 10-Point program.
 Douglas illustrated BPP's social services and decent housing.
-In addition, Douglas aligned the BPP with "Third World liberation struggles" and anti-capitalist movements in the edition of January 3, 1970, which shows an impaled pig dressed in an American flag with guns pointed at it, saying things like "Get out of the ghetto" and "Get out of Africa".
+In addition, Douglas aligned the BPP with "Third World liberation struggles" and anti-capitalist movements in the edition of January 3, 1970, which shows an impaled pig dressed in an American flag with guns pointed at it, saying things such as "Get out of the ghetto" and "Get out of Africa".
+Todd Gitlin criticized Douglas for using what Gitlin saw as antisemitic symbols in the caricatures he published in The Black Panther.